 - Connect with Arts Peer Advising.

 As you enter university, you will be stepping into a new role.
-Anticipate big and exciting changes!
-Studying at Arts UBC is about becoming an active participant in your studies.
-University is not about memorizing textbooks: it is about engaging with the disciplines through reading, writing and reasoning.
+Anticipate exciting changes!
+Studying at the Faculty of Arts is about becoming an active participant and engaging with the disciplines through reading, writing and reasoning.

-Your first year is a time to explore and be inspired.
-You do not need to declare your major in first-year, so dive in and take a variety of courses based on your interests.
-You’ll discover the wide range of specializations (majors and minors) available to you.
-You will likely find a course that stands out or a professor who is especially inspiring.
-When you experience that level of engagement, we encourage you to explore that specialization further in year two, as this may lead you to your major.
+Your first year is a great time to explore.
+You do not need to declare your major yet, so dive in and take a variety of courses based on your interests.
+You’ll discover the wide range of specializations (majors and minors).
+You may find a course that stands out, or a professor who is especially inspiring – this may lead you to your major.

-- Custom Timetable – build your own timetable from Arts’ many offerings
+- Custom Timetable – build your own timetable from the many offerings in Arts

 Please note: First-year students can add up to 14 additional credits to the 18 credit programs totalling 32 credits maximum.